klutchell/balena-mediaserver/README.md

 ### Plex

-Available via `http://plex:32400` internally and port `32400` on all interfaces.
+Available via `http://localhost:32400` on the `service:proxy` network or port `32400` on all interfaces.

 Obtain a claim token from <https://plex.tv/claim> and set the `PLEX_CLAIM` environment variable.